alena-shs/tabys-tests/README.md

 - Short term solution: use AppiumInspector and change the problematic selector's xPath
 - Long term solution: Refactor the app and add good accessibility selectors

+!!!
+Modal windows do not show up for appium.
+That's one of the reasons why we can't add a card/emulate a camera.

 Configurations to run:
 - Web tests:
   - Remotely